NVlabs/timeloop/README.md

 [Accelergy](http://accelergy.mit.edu) with Timeloop.
-To do so, you need to either install Accelergy so that the shell can find it (i.e., `which accelergy` works), or provide the path to Accelergy binary as an environmental variable, `ACCELERGYPATH`, before building Timeloop.
+To do so, you need to either install Accelergy so that the shell can find it (i.e., `which accelergy` works), or provide the path to Accelergy binary as an environmental variable, `ACCELERGYPATH`, when running Timeloop.

-Then, when building timeloop in the next step, you need to provide the extra `--accelergy` flag to `scons` so that it build Timeloop with Accelergy.
+When building timeloop in the next step, you also need to provide an extra `--accelergy` flag to `scons` so that it builds Timeloop and makes it use Accelergy for the energy model.

 ```
 scons --accelergy